DuncanRuns/FSG115-Macro/README.md

 ### Q: It crashed bro?

 A: Please ensure you have the latest version.
-If you are on the latest version, you may find your error below, if not, please open a ticket or message me on discord (Duncan#1627)
+If you are on the latest version, you may find your error below, if not, please open an issue or message me on discord (Duncan#1627)

 ### Error: `No latest.log found. minecraftDir might be incorrect`